ErroneousBee/ACGWiki/content/species/Identification_Photo_Guide.md

 - Fill the frame.
 - Clear the area.
 Remove debris from around a specimen to avoid autofocus picking the wrong target.
 - Hold/support it in position using hand or other support.
-- Note an accurate location, date, and time of record ( take a reference pic using mobile phone if using an SLR ).
+- Note the location, date, and time.
+    - If using an SLR, take a reference pic using a mobile phone.
 - Use a scale object.
 Coins, tools, fingers in the shot can help show size.

 ## Arthropods: Beetles, Bugs, Centipedes.